GuyBenUrion/live-data-visualizer/datagen/README.md

 ## Why I Am Not Sharing AI Chats

 During the development of this project, I used AI assistance for various tasks, but I am not providing chat logs or screenshots due to the sheer volume of content and the variety of unrelated discussions within those interactions.
-Instead, I will summarize how AI influenced my development process and the thought process behind each decision.
+Instead, I will outline my development process, highlighting the decisions I made.

 ## My Development Approach